The changes to traffic flow in Cork are due to exciting developments in the city.

 The re-introduction of the bus priority corridor is being accompanied by a series of 'Super 7' measures to improve and encourage access to the city centre.
 These include:

-- Bus Eireann has reduced bus fares for Leap Card users in Cork's Red Urban Zone to just €1 after 2pm every day from August 9th to mid September
+- Bus Eireann reduced bus fares for Leap Card users in Cork's Red Urban Zone to just €1 after 2pm every day from August 9th to mid September

 - The Park and Ride service has extended.
 There are additional stops at Merchant’s Quay, St. Patrick’s St, Grand Parade and South Mall to improve connectivity between the Park and Ride and the city centre.